1.0 Introduction

 $ curl "https://cloud-certs.storage.googleapis.com/google-cloud-csek-ingress.pem" -o google-cloud-csek-ingress.pem $ openssl x509 -pubkey -noout -in google-cloud-csek-ingress.pem > google-cloud-csek-public.pem

-Import the Google public key in Fortanix DSM.
+Run the following steps to import the Google public key in Fortanix DSM:

 $ python sdkms-cli import-key --obj-type RSA --in google-cloud-csek-public.pem --name Google-Cloud-Public-Key

-Wrap Fortanix DSM master key with Google public key, using Fortanix DSM.
+Run the following steps to wrap Fortanix DSM master key with Google public key, using Fortanix DSM:

 $ sdkms-cli wrap-key --kid (kid of master key) --alg RSA --mode OAEP_MGF1_SHA1 --wrapping-kid (kid of the Google public key) --out rsawrappedkey.txt $ openssl enc -base64 -in rsawrappedkey.txt | tr -d '\n' | sed -e '$a\' > rsawrappedbase64key.txt